kaxcode/ruby_portfolio/README.md

   * Add links to other model urls
   * Fix up the view for other model
     - Portfolio will have a see more button directing to portfolio#index
+    - Contact will have a leave a message button (typewriter vector illustration)
+  * About add vector illustration

 - - - -
 # Results#